tanawadeatharva/BharatVECTO/User Manual/1-user-interface/G_ENG-Editor.md

 ###Relative File Paths

-It is recommended to define relative filepaths.
+It is recommended to use relative filepaths.
 This way the Job File and all input files can be moved without having to update the paths.
 Example: "Demo\\FLD1.vfld" points to the "Demo" subdirectory of the Engine File's directory.

-VECTO automatically uses relative paths if the input file (e.g. FC Map) is in the same directory as the Engine File.
-The Engine File must be saved before browsing for input files.)
+VECTO automatically uses relative paths if the input file (e.g. FC Map) is in the same directory as the Engine File. *Note:* The Engine File must be saved before browsing for input files.)

 ###Main Engine Parameters